nodeblocks-dev/geekle-supply-user-adapter/README.md

 ### Select the template for the target Block service

-Open the cloned repository and in terminal, run `./setup.sh` to setup the template for the target Block service.
+Open the cloned repository and in the terminal, run `./setup.sh` to setup the template for the target Block service.

 ```bash
 ./setup.sh